Model

 -

-The size of the segment in memory.
+The size of this segment in memory.
 If this value is greater than

 FileSize

-, the discrepancy is considered to full of00
+, the discrepancy is considered to full of0

 Start file offset from which the segment will be loaded.